EDeanF/DebianInstall/README.md

 ### Installing base

-- Fresh install of Debian 10 does not work, will just install Debian 9 for now.
+- Currently, Debian 11 seems to work out of the box
-- Installing xfce4 using the installation GUI sometimes breaks on Aero 15.
-I just install the base (standard system utilities only) and then install dekstop later
+- In the past, installing xfce4 along with the operating system would break on Aero 15.
+You can try installing just the standard system utilities and then install deskstop later

 # Install